MaxHalford/chime/README.md

 - Thanks to [David Chen](https://github.com/dchen327) for adding Linux support by suggesting the use of [aplay](https://linux.die.net/man/1/aplay).
 - Thanks to [Vincent Warmerdam](https://twitter.com/fishnets88) for suggesting a command-line interface.
 - Calmcode made a [video introduction to chime](https://calmcode.io/chime/introduction.html) ❤️
+- Thanks to [Paulo S. Costa](https://github.com/paw-lu) for improving the command-line interface.

 ## License